-How The Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances
+How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

-The Talent Enterprise is a Dubai-based HR tech startup that does talent assessment using behaviourmetrics, which predicts people’s behaviour, preferences, and productivity at the workplace, taking into account geographical and cultural nuances.
+Mercer Talent Enterprise is a Dubai-based HR tech startup that does talent assessment using behaviormetrics, which predicts people’s behavior, preferences, and productivity at the workplace, taking into account geographical and cultural nuances.

 In 2012, former colleagues David Jones, Radhika Punshi, and Gauri Gupta were working on a research project titled ‘Qudurat’.
 The idea was to understand the drivers of motivation, engagement, well-being, positivity, and productivity at the workplace among young people.